SQL Server FORMAT Function for Dates, Numbers and SQL Server Agent Dates

 The trick here is that I will use a non-documented yet simple function in msdb database, dbo.agent_datetime, to compose a datetime value by inputting a dummy value, like 20000101, for @date parameter and use the [run_duration] column for @time parameter, and then use FORMAT() to return the HH:MM:SS formatted result.

 To illustrate, I will create a table and populate it with some data simulating the [run_duration] column in dbo.sysjobhistory table.

 use tempdb GO drop table if exists dbo.jobhistory; -- for sql server 2016 and above version create table dbo.jobhistory(id int identity primary key, run_duration int); go insert into dbo.jobhistory(run_duration) values(1),(12),(123),(1234),(12345),(123456),(253456); go

-With the following code, I can convert the [run_duration] from HHMMSS int value to HH:MM:SS string value.
+With the following code, I can convert the [run_duration] from HHMMSS int value to HH:MM:SS string value with the following syntax:

 select * , case when run_duration / 240000 =0 then format(msdb.dbo.agent_datetime(20000101, run_duration), 'HH:mm:ss') else cast(run_duration/240000 as varchar(2))+'d+' + format(msdb.dbo.agent_datetime(20000101, run_duration%240000), 'HH:mm:ss') end as [formatted_run_duration] from dbo.jobhistory;